PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 ```

 **Note**: If after having installed [PlantUML](http://plantuml.com/download) and [Java](https://www.java.com), the above is not displayed as a graph,
-make sure to restart the IoT Gateway service (or the machine).
+make sure to restart the {{AppName}} service (or the machine).
 PlantUML and Java are detected during initialization of the service.
 Make sure that
 PlantUML is installed in the program data folder.

 **Note 2**: You can use the [PlantUML Lab](PlantUmlLab/PlantUmlLab.md) to experiment with PlantUML syntax.